symkat/App-FilePacker/README.md

 # AVAILABILITY

-The most current version of Daemon::Control can be found at [https://github.com/symkat/App-FilePacker](https://github.com/symkat/App-FilePacker)
+The most current version of App::FilePacker can be found at [https://github.com/symkat/App-FilePacker](https://github.com/symkat/App-FilePacker)